-Here are some of the reasons why Export Development Canada was selected as one of Canada's Top 100 Employers (2017) and Canada's Top Family-Friendly Employers (2017) and National Capital Region's Top Employers (2017):
+Here are some of the reasons why Export Development Canada was selected as one of Canada's Top 100 Employers (2017), Canada's Top Family-Friendly Employers (2017) and National Capital Region's Top Employers (2017):

-- In addition to three weeks of starting vacation allowance, EDC employees enjoy five days of paid shutdown during the winter holidays
+- In addition to 3 weeks of starting vacation allowance, EDC employees enjoy 5 days of paid shutdown during the winter holidays

 - As part of EDC's health plan, employees receive a health spending account of up to $1,000 per year which can be used to top-up existing coverage or cover a variety of additional wellness-related expenses